Visa reforms are transforming the workplace of the UAE and creating a gateway to attract top talent from around the world.

 Thousands of people have already received the visa as part of a plan to retain expertise and encourage more skilled professionals to set up home in the country.

-Earlier this year, frontline doctors were urged to apply for golden visas in recognition of their significant contribution to health care in the country, particularly during the Covid-19 pandemic.
+In early 2021, frontline doctors were urged to apply for golden visas in recognition of their significant contribution to health care in the country, particularly during the Covid-19 pandemic.

 The UAE also set out a scheme to provide 100,000 golden visas to the best computer programming talent, at home and abroad.